taylorrees/peek.js/readme.md

 ## Javascript API

 A single global object called `Peek` is exposed.
+The object contains several methods to perform actions on the current peek walkthrough.

 **Available methods**